WHAT’S FOR DESSERT?

 9. Pour the chocolate mixture into the whipped cream mixture and fold together until combined and smooth.
 Careful not to over mix.
 Cover and refrigerate for at least 2 hours.

-10. Cake assembly: Use a serrated knife to cut tops of cake layers to make each layer even and similar heights.
+10. Cake assembly: Use a serrated knife to cut cakes in half if you want several layers or just cut tops off of each cake to level them out.
 Place the bottom layer on a cake board or stand.
 Scoop chocolate mousse on the layer and spread out evenly.
-Use about 1-2 cups of the mousse for each layer.
-Top with the next layer and repeat with the mousse and the remaining layer.
+Top with the next layer and repeat with the mousse and the remaining layers.
 Use an offset spatula to spread the mousse around the sides of the cake too to create a crumb coat or a naked cake look.
 Refrigerate until ready to do the chocolate ganache layer.

 11. Ganache: In a medium bowl, add the chopped chocolate pieces.
 Set aside.
 Heat the Hiland Heavy Cream in the microwave or on the stovetop until hot but not boiling.
 Pour the heavy cream over the chocolate pieces.
 Do not stir.
 Let it sit for 3 minutes and do not touch.